The Art of Plaster: Advanced Techniques for Sculptural and Textural Masterpieces

 Many artists have made important discoveries about using color in art.
 Let's look at a few:

-- Josef Albers: He studied how colors change when placed next to different colors.
+- Josef Albers: He studied how colors look different when placed next to other colors.

 - Helen Frankenthaler: She created a new way of painting that made colors look like they were glowing.

-- David Hockney: He's known for bright paintings that capture the light of California.
+- David Hockney: He's known for bright paintings that show the light in California.

-- Olafur Eliasson: He uses colored lights to create rooms and spaces that change how we see things.
+- Olafur Eliasson: He uses colored lights to create rooms that change how we see things.

-- Yayoi Kusama: She uses polka dots in many colors to create art that seems to go on forever.
+- Yayoi Kusama: She uses colorful polka dots to create art that seems endless.

-These artists tried new ways of using color.
+These artists tried new ways of using color in their art.
 They inspired other artists to think differently about color too.
+Their work shows how important color is in modern art.

 Color Trends in Visual Art: United States Perspectives